Control Maturity and Continuous Monitoring and Assessment FAQs

 What is the role of continuous monitoring in the HITRUST scoring process?

-Information security continuous monitoring (ISCM) has been a part of the HITRUST CSF control maturity and scoring model since the inception of the HITRUST CSF Assurance Program in 2009.
+Information security continuous monitoring (ISCM) has been a part of the HITRUST control maturity and scoring model since the inception of the HITRUST Assurance Program.

 Typical assessment and audit approaches generally focus on policy and implementation of the controls needed to implement that policy.
 HITRUST takes a more robust approach by specifically looking at the implementation of the control, including how well the control is supported by policy and procedures, as well as how well the organization monitors the effectiveness of the control and whether it takes appropriate action should monitoring indicate a degradation in effectiveness or failure of the control.